There are two Grade I classrooms with 22 students and two gradehead teachers in each.

 Speaking, writing, reading, and listening are all critical components of language development.
 Mastery of language exists on a continuum that extends over a number of years and happens for children at different ages.
-Early childhood learners can vary in their rates of langage development depending on their chronological age, developmental detail, experience, and language background.
+Early childhood learners can vary in their rates of language development depending on their chronological age, developmental level, experience, and language background.
 The reading and writing curriculum adapts to individual needs that range from emergent readers and writers to fluent readers and writers.

 Library In Grade I

-(One 45-minute class per cycle.)
+(One 45-minute class per week)

 Art In Grade I

 Children participate in different art projects in their classrooms using a wide variety of materials.
-Students work with tempera paints, watercolors, collage materials, recycled materials, and many other art supplies.
+Students work with tempera paints, watercolors, collage materials, recycled materials and many other art supplies.
 Art areas are set up in classrooms to allow students access to materials for exploration and experimentation.
-The first grade curriculum, along with students’ individual passions, become the subject matter for much of their work.
+The first grade curriculum, along with students’ individual passions, become the subject matter for their work.
 Through hands-on art experiences, classroom teachers help children develop a passion and respect for art.

 Movement Education In Grade I

-(Two 40-minute classes per cycle)
+(Two 40-minute classes per week)